bootdotdev/blog/content/backend/backend-job-description.md

 Like with any plug-and-play solution, I will say that I [don’t recommend](/backend/dont-start-with-frameworks/) starting with frameworks if you’re just learning a language for the first time.
 It can give you a false sense of confidence.
 A framework can help you have something up and running in days, but you won’t have any idea of what’s going on under the hood.

-Now, if you’re an experienced back-end developer and you are already familiar with languages that use frameworks, like Python, you lean on server-side frameworks on a daily basis.
+Now, if you’re an experienced back-end developer and you are already familiar with languages that use frameworks, like Python, you lean on server-side frameworks daily.
 These are technologies that make it easier to build and run these complex, scalable web apps you’re responsible for.
 A framework provides tools and components someone else built that you can repurpose for your task.

 For example, say you want to build a website that displays a list of your blog posts.